vectara/vectara-docs/www/docs/api-reference/search-apis/search.md

 The `contextConfig` object lets you specify how each document part appears in the summary of a query.
-This controls the amount of surrounding context that is included with each matching document part, also known as a snippet, and it effects the results quality for summarization.
+This controls the amount of surrounding context that is included with each matching document part, also known as a snippet.
+Configuring this addition context affects the results quality for summarization by enhancing relevance and reducing ambiguity.
 Use `characters_before` and `characters_after` to specify the number of characters to include before and after the matching document part.
 This is useful when you want to provide a fixed-length context around the matching text.